kyang5/coursedescriptions/source/index.rst

 .. note::

-   Schedules are provided as a convenience and are prepared only after the course schedules are finalized.
+   We provide schedules as a convenience to students.
    The authoritative source of current course information is `LOCUS <https://locus.luc.edu/>`_.
+   We collect the syllabi from *all* faculty at the beginning of each academic term.
+These are the official versions, especially when it comes to the grading criteria.

 .. toctree::
    :maxdepth: 1